5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 grab your paintbrush and apply the final finish to your lampshade

-Peel off the tape, and your lampshade is complete!
+Peel off the tape.
+Your lampshade is complete!

 Peel off the tape

-Now, install your pendant cord set, screw in the bulb, and switch it on.
+Thread the pendant cord through the top hole, connect the socket, screw in the bulb, and switch it on.

 install your pendant cord set, screw in the bulb